max-brod/CalcTest1/README.md

-Notee: This repository is now set to "read-only" and development of the application is halted.
+Note: This repository is now set to "read-only" and development of the application is halted.
 "CalcTest1" was a very simple console-based application written in C++.
 Its purpose was for me to attempt to apply some of what I was learning from the page [LearnCpp](https://www.learncpp.com/) in the form of a simple calculator.
 After initial tests, I noticed that I didn't like the way the application code was written.
 A successor to this application can be found at [wbxchange/CalcTest2](https://github.com/wbxchange/CalcTest2).